JVNY Banner top

 Sabina Torosjan

-22 year old violinist, Sabina Torosjan, has been an active performer in the Tristate area for the past few years.
+Violinist, Sabina Torosjan, has been an active performer in the Tristate area for the past few years.
 Originally from Tartu, Estonia, she started playing violin at age 7.
 She was a winner in regional and national Estonian competitions.
 After moving to the United States, Ms. Torosjan attended Laguardia High school for the Performing Arts, and the Mannes Preparatory Division, where she served as concertmaster in her senior year.
 Ms. Torosjan is a recipient of the Gluck Community Fellowship and the The Chamber Music Society of Lincoln Center Award.
 She is a founding member of Duo Accord with guitarist Vilian Ivantchev.
 In her previous summers Ms. Torosjan attended the Meadowmount School of Music and the Green Mountain Chamber Music Festival.
 Sabina Torosjan has recently graduated from the Juilliard School where she studied with Sally Thomas and Lewis Kaplan.
 She became a member of JVNY in the summer 2010.

 Xingyuan Xu, viola